-The language as espoused in Definition \ref{magnetic boundary} suggests very clearly that magnets are allowed to be dense on the boundary of their simple close $\mathcal{C}$ with magnetic boundary $\mathcal{C}_{\mathcal{B}}$.
+The language espoused in Definition \ref{magnetic boundary} suggests very clearly that magnets are allowed to be dense on the boundary of their simple closed $\mathcal{C}$ with the magnetic boundary $\mathcal{C}_{\mathcal{B}}$.
 This strict enforcement will ease the development of our geometry and related theories.
-In any case we can take the infinite set of magnets on the boundary of a typical simple close curve to be the entire boundary $\mathcal{C}_{\mathcal{B}}\subset \mathbb{R}^n$.
+In any case, we can take the infinite set of magnets on the boundary of a typical simple close curve to be the entire boundary $\mathcal{C}_{\mathcal{B}}\subset \mathbb{R}^n$.

-\begin{remark} Next we put all simple close curves with magnetic boundaries equipped with magnets and their constant dilates into one single category.
-In essence we would consider two simple close curves with magnetic boundaries to be distinct if there exists a magnet on the boundary of one curve which fails to be a constant dilate on the other. \end{remark}
+\begin{remark} Next, we put all simple closed curves with magnetic boundaries equipped with magnets and their constant dilates into one single category.
+In essence, we would consider two simple close curves with magnetic boundaries to be distinct if there exists a magnet on the boundary of one curve which fails to be a constant dilate on the other. \end{remark}

-\begin{proposition} Every simple close curve $\mathcal{C}$ in $\mathbb{R}^n$ with magnetic boundary is uniquely determined by their magnetic boundary $\mathcal{C}_{\mathcal{B}}$ upto constant dilates of their magnets. \end{proposition}
+\begin{proposition} Every simple closed curve $\mathcal{C}$ in $\mathbb{R}^n$ with magnetic boundary is uniquely determined by their magnetic boundary $\mathcal{C}_{\mathcal{B}}$ up to constant dilates of their magnets. \end{proposition}